Bequia Sparrow’s Premium Rum

 6.1 Each yacht will receive a Class ﬂag at the Skipper’s Brieﬁng on Thursday March 29th at 1730 hrs.
 Class flags shall be displayed at all times while racing.
 Flags shall be flown from the backstay above the level of the pulpit.
 In the absence of a backstay, Class flags shall be ﬂown from the starboard shroud or signal halyard at least six feet above deck level.
 Apart from the class, protest or penalty flag(s), no other flag(s) shall be ﬂown while racing, except where provided by an official named race sponsor.

 7.0 RACING AREA AND COURSES

-7.1 The racing areas and course descriptions are designated in Regatta Programme pages 7,9,12,15.
+7.1 The racing areas and course descriptions are designated in the Regatta Programme.
 The J24 & Surprise Class course descriptions are on a separate sheet in the Regatta Programme.

 7.2 In all cases the written course description shall govern over the course diagram.

 7.3 MARKS: All course marks will be orange inflatable; start mark and ﬁnish mark will be orange inflatable.